ianstormtaylor/slate/docs/reference/slate/schema.md

 }
 ```

 Will validate a node's marks.
-The `marks` definitions can declare a list of marks type to be allowed.
+The `marks` definitions can declare a list of mark types to be allowed.
 If declared, any marks that are not in the list will be removed.

 ### `normalize`